AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 **PLEASE NOTE
-THAT THESE BUNDLES MUST NOT BE BOUGHT IF YOU ALREADY HAVE A PREMIUM LICENSE.** They only provide access to the paid features to people on the free plan, so buying them when you have a paid plan would only result on paying twice for the same thing.
+THAT THESE BUNDLES MUST NOT BE BOUGHT IF YOU ALREADY HAVE A PREMIUM LICENSE.** They only provide access to the paid features to people on the free plan, so buying them when you have a paid plan would only result in paying twice for the same thing.
 {:class='card-panel warn'}

 ----